Hesperian Health Guides

 What causes bladder and kidney infections?

 Infections of the urine system are caused by germs (bacteria).
 They get into the body from the outside through the urinary opening near the vagina.
-Infection is more common in women than in men because a woman’s lower urine tube is short.
-Germs climb more easily up the short tube into the bladder.
+The lower urine tube that runs next to the vagina is shorter than the urine tube in the penis.
+This leads to more infections because the germs climb more easily up the short tube into the bladder

-- has sex.
-During sex, germs from the vagina and anus can be pushed up through the urinary opening into the lower urine tube.
-This is one of the most common causes of a bladder infection in women.
-To prevent infection, pass urine after having sex.
-This washes out the urine tube (but does not prevent pregnancy).
+- sex.
+During sex, germs from the penis, vagina, and anus can be pushed through the urinary opening into the urine tube.
+This is a common cause of bladder infection.
+It helps prevent infection if you pass urine right after having sex, which washes germs out of the urine tube (but does not prevent pregnancy).

-- does not drink enough, especially if she works outside in hot weather and sweats a lot.
-Germs will start to multiply in the empty bladder.
+- not drinking enough water, especially when working in the hot sun or in a very hot room and sweating a lot.
+Germs multiply more quickly in an empty bladder.
 Try to drink at least 8 glasses or cups (2 liters) of liquid a day.
-When working in the hot sun or in a hot room, drink even more.
+When it is very hot, you need to drink even more.

-- goes for a long time without urinating (for example, when traveling or working).
-Not urinating allows germs in the urine system to multiply which can cause an infection.
-Try to pass urine every 3 to 4 hours.
+- not urinating for a long time (for example, when traveling or working).
+Not flushing out the urine system by urinating allows germs there to multiply which can cause an infection.
+Try to drink enough to pass urine every 3 to 4 hours.

-- has a disability, especially those from back-bone (spinal cord) injuries, or with a loss of feeling in the lower body.
+- disability, especially those from spinal cord injuries that cause a loss of feeling in the lower body.
 For more information, see the books Where There Is No Doctor and A Health Handbook for Women with Disabilities.

-- Make a tea from flowers, seeds, and leaves that are known to help cure urine infections.
+- If available where you live, make a tea from flowers, seeds, and leaves that are known to help cure urine infections.

-STIs, especially chlamydia, can cause a burning feeling when a woman passes urine.
+STIs, especially chlamydia, can cause a burning feeling when you pass urine.

 Bladder Infection Medicines |